 Every fall, Rochester Area Community Foundation introduces the recipients of its Philanthropy Awards and makes its report to the community.
-(See all recipients.)
-The Community Foundation's 2016 Philanthropy Awards and Annual Report to the Community Luncheon was held on Thursday, September 22 at the Joseph A. Floreano Rochester Riverside Convention Center.
-A record-high crowd of 615 was on hand to help us celebrate.
+The 2017 Philanthropy Awards and Annual Report to the Community Luncheon will be held on Tuesday, September 19 at the Joseph A. Floreano Rochester Riverside Convention Center.
+The reception starts at 11:15 am, with lunch and program at noon.

 Join us in congratulating the recipients of our Philanthropy Awards.